seaweediman/tp/docs/DeveloperGuide.md

 How the parsing works:
 * When called upon to parse a user command, the `HrManagerParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddCandidateCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddCandidateCommand`) which the `HrManagerParser` returns back as a `Command` object.
+    * Most significantly, the ArgumentTokeniser is used to parse the arguments using the provided prefixes to retrieve the inputs from the user
 * All `XYZCommandParser` classes (e.g., `AddCandidateCommandParser`, `DeletePositionCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.

 ### Model component